-For almost a decade, Nesta and British Council have collaborated to deliver the Creative Enterprise Programme.
+For the last 10 years, Nesta and British Council have collaborated to deliver the Creative Enterprise Programme.
 Developed from the Creative Enterprise Toolkit, the core offer is a three-day capacity-building workshop to support creative entrepreneurs in establishing and growing their business.
 The programme is aimed at creative entrepreneurs whose business is no more than two years old.

-In late 2016, the programme underwent a major redesign to increase compatibility with wider regional and local creative economy agendas, generate longer term impact, and build lasting legacy.
+In 2016, the programme underwent a redesign to increase compatibility with wider regional and local creative economy agendas, generate longer term impact, and build lasting legacy.

 The Creative Enterprise Programme introduces concepts from the Creative Enterprise Toolkit in tandem, with hands-on peer learning alongside fellow creative entrepreneurs.